kuitos/axios-extensions/README.md

 // define a cache manually
 const cacheA = new Cache();
-// or a cache-like object
+// or a cache-like instance
 const cacheB = { get() {/*...*/}, set() {/*...*/}, del() {/*...*/} };

 // two actual request will be made due to the different cache